RQISL/portfolio-project-5-robert-quinlan/README.md

 ## Category Painting page

 * This product offers a wide range of fine art categories for users to choose from, including nude, landscape, and cutie paintings such as Christmas, animal, display of collections, and patches.
-Additionally, the painter owner has the flexibility to create their own categories based on their preferences.
+Additionally, the painter owner has the flexibility to create their categories based on their preferences.
 With this product, customers can explore and enjoy a diverse selection of artistic styles and themes.

     <details>
-        <summary>Click here to see category painting page</summary>
+        <summary>Click here to see the category painting page</summary>
         <img src="media/ReadMe/Feature page/CategoryPaintings.png" alt=“Category painting page”>
     </details>

 ## Shop

-* Our online shop offers a convenient way for art enthusiasts to browse through all our art galleries in one page.
+* Our online shop offers a convenient way for art enthusiasts to browse through all our art galleries on one page.
 * Customers can easily sort the galleries based on their preferred price range, with the option to choose from low to high prices.
-* Additionally, customers can also sort the galleries alphabetically from Z to A or choose other sorting options that suit their preference.
+* Additionally, customers can also sort the galleries alphabetically from Z to A or choose other sorting options that suit their preferences.
 * With our user-friendly shop page, customers can easily find the perfect artwork that fits their budget and taste.

     <details>